crahal/GWASDiversityMonitor/privacy_policy.md

 We do not transfer personal data to anyone else.

 ### Our contact information
-Please contact us directly if you have any questions, concerns or data enquires.
+Please contact us directly on contactus@gwasdiversitymonitor.com if you have any questions, concerns or data enquires.